ajeygore/ajeygore.github.com/about.md

 I borrowed a lot of ideas from [Abhinit](https://twitter.com/abhinitial) and [Sidu](https://twitter.com/ponnappa) for writing this manual.
 Sidu/Abhinit pushed me towards it.
 They got me thinking about what I should write in my readme or user manual.
 And here it is. :)

+So this "about", is "about" how to deal with me as person! and make our lives much better, because I fundamentally believe that everyone else is right about me and dealing with me is constant expectation mismatch and a cage fight in a very interesting way.

 # Ajey's User Manual

 * Namaste!